| Boreäs Blakthörn |

 Precise Hunter.
 Blakthörn has Advantage on attack rolls against the creature currently marked by his Hunter’s Mark.

 Primal Companion.
-Whenever Blakthörn finishes a Long Rest, he can summon a different primal beast, which appears in an unoccupied space within 5 feet of him.
+Whenever Blakthörn finishes a Long Rest, he can summon a primal beast, which appears in an unoccupied space within 5 feet of him.
 Blakthörn chooses its stat block: Beast of the Land, Beast of the Sea or Beast of the Sky.
-He also determine the kind of animal it is, choosing a kind appropriate for the stat block.
-Whatever beast he choose, it bears primal markings indicating its supernatural origin.
 If Blakthörn already has a beast from this feature, the old one vanishes when the new one appears.

 Relentless Hunter.
 Taking damage can’t break Blakthörn’s Concentration on Hunter’s Mark.